yifso/nteract/docs/notes/core-group.md

 import { selectors } from "@nteract/core"; // For selectors
 ```

 You can also import individually exported elements from `@nteract/core`.

+**Example:**
-For example, if you want to use the `createContentRef` function from the `@nteract/types` package, you can import it like so from the core package.
+To use the `createContentRef` function from the `@nteract/types` package, use the code below to import it from the core package.

 ```js
 import { createContentRef } from "@nteract/core";
 ```

-### Key Principles Behind @nteract/core
+### Key principles

-The `@nteract/core` package is heavily dependent on the underlying technologies powering nteract, namely Redux and RxJS.
-Each module exported from the core package is designed to work with the other.
-Here's how it all flows.
+The `@nteract/core` package is heavily dependent Redux and RxJS.
+These two technologies power nteract.
+Each module exported from the core package works with the other by design.

-1. One of the key principles behind nteract is the existence of a client-side state model.
+1. The client-side state model is one of the key principles behind nteract.
 This client-side model makes it easy to manage the state of the nteract client and to synchronize it with a back-end system.
-You can learn more about the state in the documentation for the `@nteract/types` package.
+Learn more about the state in the `@nteract/types` package documentation.
+2. nteract clients dispatch Redux actions.
+The `actions` module exports function creators and type definitions for these actions.
+  - **Example:**
-2. Redux actions are dispatched from nteract clients.
-Function creators and type definitions for these actions are exported from the `actions` module.
-For example, if we wanted to focus a particularly cell in a notebook, we can dispatch a `FocusCell` action.
+    To focus a particular cell in a notebook, dispatch a `FocusCell` action.
 3. Reducers are functions that make immutable changes to the state.
 Reducers take a base state and an action as inputs.
+Depending on the action, the functions copy and modify the base state in a particular way.
+  - **Example:**
-Depending on the action, the base state will be copied and modified in a particular way.
-For example, a `FocusCell` action will update the `cellFocused` property for a particular content model in the state.
+    A `FocusCell` action updates the `cellFocused` property for a particular content model in the state.
 4. Epics bring RxJS and Redux together.
 They allow developers to implement functions that listen to actions and dispatch async requests or execute side-effects.
+  - **Example:**
-For example, epics exported from the `epics` module handle cell execution targeting a Jupyter kernel and content fetching from a Jupyter server.
+    Epics exported from the `epics` module handle cell execution targeting a Jupyter kernel and content fetching from a Jupyter server.
-5. The state model has several useful properties, like the currently focused cell or the filepath of a content.
-The `selectors` module exports a set of selectors, functions that take an input state and return a particular state property.
+5. The state model has useful properties such as indicating the currently focused cell or the filepath of a content.
+The `selectors` module exports a set of selectors.
+These are functions that take an input state and return a particular state property.

-### More Information

-For more information on each component of the core SDK, visit the documentation pages for each module.

 ## /epics
 Epics are functions that take a stream of Redux actions as inputs and return a stream of Redux actions as outputs.
-The best place to learn about epics is in [the documentation for redux-observable](https://redux-observable.js.org/docs/basics/Epics.html).
+Learn about epics in the [documentation for redux-observable](https://redux-observable.js.org/docs/basics/Epics.html).

-The nteract core SDK exports a set of epics that you can register in the middleware of your Redux store.
-When registered, these epics will be "active" and run when certain actions occur.
-If you don't want the functionality of a particular epic, you can unregister it from your Redux store.
+The nteract core SDK exports a set of epics.
+Register these in the middleware of your Redux store.
+When registered, these epics are "active" and run when certain actions occur.
+To remove the functionality of a particular epic, unregister it from your Redux store.

 Documentation on each of the epics is listed under the `@nteract/epics` tab by category.

-### Comm Epics
+### Comm epics

 Comm epics, more formally Communication Epics, are epics that support interacting with the
 [Jupyter Messaging Protocol](https://jupyter-client.readthedocs.io/en/stable/messaging.html)
 via comm messages.

-A few years ago, Jupyter added a
+In the past, Jupyter added a
 [custom messaging](https://jupyter-client.readthedocs.io/en/stable/messaging.html#custom-messages)
-system for developers to add their own objects with Front-end and Kernel-side components,
-and allow them to communicate with each other.
-To do this, IPython adds a notion of a `Comm`,
+system for developers to add their own objects with Front-end and Kernel-side components, and allowed them to communicate with each other.

-which exists on both sides (Front end and Kernel), and can communicate in either direction.
-As such, Comm messages are an arbitrary data exchange format built on top of the
+To do this, IPython adds a notion of a `Comm`.
+This exists on both Front-end and Kernel-side components and communicates in either direction.
+Comm messages are an arbitrary data exchange format built on top of the
 Jupyter Messaging Protocol.

-Comm messages are one-way communications to update comm state,
+Comm messages are one-way communications for updating comm state,
-used for synchronizing widget state, or simply requesting actions of a comm's counterpart
+synchronizing widget state, or requesting actions of a comm's counterpart.
-(kernel-side request to front end or front-end request to kernel-side).
+In requesting actions, it works as a kernel-side request to front-end or front-end request to kernel-side.

 #### commListenEpic

-The `commListenEpic` is activated whenever a new kernel is successfully launched.
+The `commListenEpic` activates whenever launching a new kernel successfully.

-This epic, `commListenEpic`:
+`commListenEpic` maps:

-- maps `comm_open` kernel messages to `COMM_OPEN` actions dispatched to the Redux store
+- `comm_open` kernel messages to `COMM_OPEN` actions dispatched to the Redux store
-- maps `comm_msg` actions to `COMM_MSG` Redux actions.
+- `comm_msg` actions to `COMM_MSG` Redux actions

-This epic also includes some custom logic to handle processing comm messages that are
-specific to [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/).
-See more below.
+This epic also includes custom logic to handle processing comm messages specific to [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/).
+See more at [ipywidgetsModel](#ipywidgetsModel).

 #### ipywidgetsModel

 This epic listens to comm messages targeting ipywidget's `LinkModel` construct and updates
 the nteract Redux state accordingly.

-### Contents Epics
+### Contents epics

-Contents epics handle content-related actions, such as fetching contents from a server, saving contents, and more.
+Contents epics handle content-related actions such as fetching contents from a server, saving contents, and more.

 #### updateContentEpic

-This epic is triggered whenever a `ChangeContentName` action is dispatched.
+This epic triggers whenever dispatching a `ChangeContentName` action.
 It sends a `PUT` request to the Jupyter server to update the filename of a particular piece of content.

 #### fetchContentEpic

-This epics is triggered whenever a `FetchContent` action is dispatched.
+This epic triggers whenever dispatching a `FetchContent` action.
 It sends a `GET` request to the Jupyter server to retrieve the contents and metadata of a piece of content.

 #### autoSaveCurrentContentEpic

-This epic is triggered at a user-defined interval and saves the users contents by sending a network request to the Jupyter server.
+This epic triggers at a user-defined interval and saves the user's contents by sending a network request to the Jupyter server.

 #### saveContentEpic

-This epic is triggered whenever a `Save` or `DownloadContent` action is triggered.
-When the action is `DownloadContent` it serializes the contents of the notebook and triggers a download event in the browser.
-When the action is `Save` it saves the contents of the notebook using the Jupyter server API.
+This epic triggers whenever activating a `Save` or `DownloadContent` action.
+When the action is `DownloadContent`, it serializes the contents of the notebook and triggers a download event in the browser.
+When the action is `Save`, it saves the contents of the notebook using the Jupyter server API.

 #### saveAsContentEpic

-This epic is triggered whenever a `SaveAs` action is triggered.
-It should be used when the file you are saving does not exist on the filesystem the Jupyter server is running in.
+This epic triggers whenever activating a `SaveAs` action.
+Use this epic when the file you are saving does not exist on the filesystem the Jupyter server is running in.

 #### closeNotebookEpic

-This epic is triggered whenever `CloseNotebook` action is dispatched.
+This epic triggers whenever dispatching a `CloseNotebook` action.
 It maps the `CloseNotebook` action to `DisponseContent` and `KillKernel` actions.

-### Execution Epics
+### Execution epics

 #### executeAllCellsEpic